7bridges-eu/carter/README.md

 [7bridges](https://7bridges.eu) Clojure driver
 [clj-odbp](https://github.com/7bridges-eu/clj-odbp).

+Give it a try: https://carter.7bridges.eu/

 ## Self-hosted setup

-If you to self-host the project, or intend to use the code as a base for a personal project, create a `conf/config.edn` file in the root of the project with the following format.
+If you want to self-host the project, or intend to use the code as a base for a personal project, create a `conf/config.edn` file in the root of the project with the following format.